 This course emphasizes the information on the medication label and the physician's order.
+Identification of the classifications of medications including indications for use, desired effects, side effects, and adverse reactions will be studied.
 Students will learn the concepts used to calculate medication dosages.
 A comprehensive review of basic math theory is given.
 Wound care and dressings will be discussed.
 Additional topics include surgical asepsis, assisting with minor surgeries, and theory of IV therapy.
-Prerequisite: ALH145
+Prerequisites: ALH145